 As we entered into the palace our hostess greeted us in a beautiful leopard print floor length gown with a neckline too tempting for even most American ladies.
 She looked absolutely stunning and in a million years, I never would’ve guessed this was the same lady that could easily sneak past me in the school halls without ever grabbing a moment of attention.
 One by one, they arrived draped in abayas and then slowly removing them to reveal ridiculously elegant and some rather sexy gowns.
 I sat there feeling somewhat prudish, definitely under-dressed, and embarrassingly boring in my simple Ann Taylor outfit.

 I looked around the dining room table to see the look of confusion on the faces of the expat ladies.
 What fork were the other ladies using?
 I think I was using the wrong one.
-If Martha Stewart would’ve concentrated more on these tid-bits of information versus insider trading, I probably wouldn’t be in the pickle I am in tonight around the Lawrence of Arabia dining room table.
+If Martha Stewart would’ve concentrated more on these tid-bits of Middle Eastern etiquette versus insider trading, I probably wouldn’t be in this quandary I am in tonight around the Lawrence of Arabia dining room table.
 But no, the American capitalist let me down, but then again, Martha was probably never invited to a swanky Arab ladies dinner party.
 One-up.
 Fist bump!

 Brenda really wanted to go upstairs to-see-what-there-was-to-be-seen.
 “B, I’m not going up there.
 I already feel like a third-class citizen.”
 I said, half jokingly.
 “Seriously, I don’t want to look like an uncouth and uncultured troll that’s never seen the inside of a place like this….really, we shouldn’t draw attention to ourselves.
 Okay?!?…….
 Really, Samia is just now recovering from the earlier embarrassment.”